rschuetzler/datacom-labs/Exercise X - DNS/X-DNS.md

 * Run `bob$ sudo cp /etc/bind/db.local /etc/bind/db.networkclass.com`
     * This will create a template we can use to modify a valid DNS configuration file.
 The `db.local` file contains information for resolving `localhost.`
 * Run `bob$ sudo nano /etc/bind/db.networkclass.com`
     * `nano` is a text editor that is fairly easy to use.
-More powerful text editing programs like `vi` exist, but they have steeper learning curves.
+More powerful text editing programs like `vi` and `emacs` exist, but they have steeper learning curves.
 If you are going to work with Linux professionally, you must learn `vi` basics.
 But for now, `nano` will work fine.
 * Make the following changes to `db.networkclass.com`:
     * Change `localhost. root.localhost.` to `ns.networkclass.com. root.networkclass.com.`
     * Change `localhost.` to `ns.networkclass.com`